nurdsoft/deploy-nomad/README.md

 # deploy-nomad

 This Github action allows you to submit an HCL nomad job to an endpoint.
+It works in concert with https://github.com/nurdsoft/deployer-nomad-aws which provides the wiring from the internet to an internal nomad cluster.

 ## Usage